 A Note about Links:

-In cases where it might be cumbersome to access a story from another publication's archives, or if there is no existing electronic archive, I have provided a reprint.
+In cases where it might be cumbersome for readers to access a story from another publication's archives, or if there is no existing electronic archive, I've provided a reprint.

 Long Before Stealth Helicopters